 I opened up 2 capsules, but if you have a bulk powder, use about 1 teaspoon.
 Mix until it’s well blended—you’ll be able to tell because the mask will be an even blue-green color, thanks to the spirulina.

 Apply the mask to clean skin with your fingers or a facial brush—this spatula-like applicator is fantastic!
 Leave the mask on for 15 minutes and remove with warm water.
 Pat the skin dry and apply toner and moisturizer.

 8. Avocado Anti-Stretch Mark Oil

-During pregnancy, your skin has quite a lot of changes to cope with, especially around the breast and abdominal areas.
+During pregnancy, your skin has to cope with quite a lot of changes, especially around the breast and abdominal areas.
 So it requires extra care.